 Note: registration rates are in USD; hotel costs may be in CAD.

-The recipients of these awards will be honored at the President’s Address during the 9CEA.
-Awardees will be presented with an award certificate and a 2-year SSEA membership.
+The recipients of these awards were honored at the President’s Address during the 9CEA.
+Awardees were presented with an award certificate and a 2-year SSEA membership.

 **Outstanding Research Awards**